Skip to page content

 OR

 Your blood pressure is raised.
 Sit quietly for 5 minutes then measure it again and note the reading.
-If your repeated reading is raised, please contact your maternity unit within 24 hours and continue to monitor your blood pressure daily.
+If your repeated reading is raised please call the maternity helpline to arrange a review in triage.

 High Normal Systolic 135-139